GSA/challenges-and-prizes/_all-challenges/1163-ai-tracks-at-sea.md

   #### Eligibility

   This challenge is open to only students at accredited higher education institutions.
-The funds used for this challenge are provided by ONR STEM programs that normally would have supported summer internships, however due to COVID-19, the internships were curtailed this summer.
+The funds used for this challenge are provided by the Naval STEM Coordination Office, managed by the Office of Naval Research that would have normally would have supported summer internships, however due to COVID-19, the internships were curtailed this summer.
 This challenge promotes additional Navy engagement with academia.

   All Teams must have a Taxpayer Identification Number (TIN) or Employer Identification Number (EIN) in order to receive a prize.
 Eligibility is subject to verification before any prize is awarded.